hburne11/All-About-Us/README.md

 # All-About-Us
-Git and GitHub Assignment made by Hayden Burnell and Daniela Melteck.
+Git and GitHub Assignment made by Hayden Burnell and Daniela Mesa.